mydg13/Performance_Report/README.md

 ### 4.3 Product

-Revenue Share Analysis (2017 → 2018):
+- Key Observations:

      - Art & Crafts: Increased significantly from 12.12% to 25.84%, more than doubling, indicating strong growth in demand.
      - Electronics: Dropped notably from 19.25% to 11.58%, confirming the decline in sales observed earlier.
      - Games: Decreased slightly from 16.42% to 14.34%, suggesting a shift in consumer interest towards other categories.
      - Sports & Outdoors: Remained relatively stable (14.96% → 15.12%), showing no significant change.
      - Toys: Declined from 37.25% to 33.12%, but still holds the largest share, reaffirming its critical role in total revenue.

-🔹 Key Insight: The rapid growth of Art & Crafts and the decline in Electronics highlight shifting customer preferences, which could inform future business strategies.
+- Recommendations: The rapid growth of Art & Crafts and the decline in Electronics highlight shifting customer preferences, which could inform future business strategies.

 ![Analysis Report](https://github.com/mydg13/Performance_Report/blob/main/image/image_analysis6.png)